maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 <h4 class="header" id="pred_dist">Predicting new data</h4>

 <blockquote class="tip">
-<strong>Summary:</strong> the posterior predictive distribution for an unseen data-point allows us to get an estimate of the uncertainty associated with the prediction in the form of a full probability distribution.
+<strong>Summary:</strong> the posterior predictive distribution for an unseen data-point allows us to get an estimate of the uncertainty associated with the prediction in the form of a probability distribution.
 <br>
 <br>
 This distribution is sometimes called the posterior predictive distribution (or just predictive distribution) and is a powerful feature of Bayesian analysis as we will see later for